-What could possibly be creepier than a real-life, machete-wielding clown trying to lure you into the woods, you ask?
-That big, heaping mess of content, just sitting there, preventing your team from accessing the information they need, when they need it…pure evil.
+Forget horror movies, creepy clowns, and haunted houses.
+There’s nothing scarier than that big, heaping mess of content, just sitting there, preventing your team from accessing the information they need, when they need it.
+It’s pure evil.

-1. Choose a knowledge sharing solution that enables curation.
+1. Choose a knowledge sharing solution that enables content curation.

 Unfortunately, not all knowledge sharing solutions are created equal.
 When searching for a solution, be sure it has an infrastructure that will set you up for organizational success.
-Look for the following features:
+Look for the following features to help with content curation:

 - Indexing– Indexing makes every piece of content searchable, so no information is lost.

-- Tagging – Allows all types of users to participate in the discoverability of content.
+- Tagging— Tagging allows all types of users to discover content.

 2. Establish posting guidelines.